RootUp/SmuggleShield/README.md

 SmuggleShield is a browser extension that aims to prevent **basic** HTML smuggling attacks by detecting common patterns.
 While this is not a comprehensive or bulletproof solution, it is an attempt to provide an additional layer of security during browsing or during your red/puprle team exercise.

 The extension is compatible both on Chrome and Edge for Mac and Windows OS.
 Enable developer mode under extension settings and click on "Load unpacked" in the "SumggleSheild" folder.
 The extension would be up and running.
-Blocked URLs are stored in extension cache up to 10 days with blocked pattern, URL, and timestamp, which can be reviewed by clicking on extension then "Export Blocked Content Logs", the current stable version also has key fatures such as "URL Whitelisting" because sometimes SmuggleShield could take few seconds extra to load a page because it scans every elements of the webpage but with this key feature (URL Whitelisting) you can reduce the overhead
+Blocked URLs are stored in extension cache up to 10 days with blocked pattern, URL, and timestamp, which can be reviewed by clicking on extension then "Export Blocked Content Logs", the current stable version also has key fatures such as "URL Whitelisting" because sometimes SmuggleShield could take few seconds extra to load a page, it scans every elements of the webpage but with this key feature (URL Whitelisting) you can reduce the overhead

 ## Extension Workflow